Create a free profile to get unlimited access to exclusive show news, updates, and more!

 Kingsbury’s gamble didn't pay off and she was ultimately convicted of second-degree murder.

-Benson was clearly frustrated with the outcome of the trial, but she was later able to reach some common ground with Price after he told her the DA’s office was going to hold a press conference the next day to announce that they no longer planned to use the local database to solve unrelated crimes.
+Benson was clearly frustrated with the outcome of the trial, but she was later able to reach some common ground with Price after he told her that the DA’s office was going to hold a press conference the next day to announce that they no longer planned to use the local database to solve unrelated crimes.

 He asked Benson if she’d appear at the press conference and, despite some unresolved tension, she agreed.